aniray2908/satellite-esg-risk-engine/README.md

 Results indicate that the engineered exposure features contain meaningful predictive structure, confirming that the environmental signal extracted from satellite data is compatible with machine learning modeling frameworks.

-This stage demonstrates that the exposure scoring system can function as a structured feature layer for downstream predictive models.

 See:

 `notes/ceri_v6_predictive_modeling.md`